-76. The Committee notes the Party concerned's submission that Col lectiu Bosc Verd and other members of the public concerned did not use all available domestic remedies to challenge the permit of 3 June 2010 allowing for substantial modification in the use of urban solid waste and dried sewage sludge at the plant (see para.
-74 above).

-77. With respect to use of available administrative remedies, the Committee notes the communicant's assertion that members of the public only learned about the permit of 3 June 2010 more than one year after it was issued (see para.
-41 above).
-In such circumstances, the Committee considers the fact that NGO Bosc Verd and the local residents did not lodge an "ordinary" administrative appeal within one month from learning about the permit, but rather requested an ex officio review of the permit, does not prevent the admissibility of the communication.

-78 Regarding the use of available judicial remedies, namely the possibility to appeal to the administrative court, the Committee notes the communicant's submission that such a procedure would be prohibitively expensive for a local NGO like Col lectiu Bosc Verd and moreover, due to the length of court procedures in Spain, would not provide for effective redress (see para.
-60 above).
-With regard to the cost of court procedures, the Committee recalls its findings on communication ACCC/C/2009/36 (Spain), in which it held that the Party concerned, by failing to consider providing appropriate assistance mechanisms to remove or reduce financial barriers to access to justice to a small NGO, failed to comply with article 9, paragraph 5, of the Convention, and failed to provide for fair and equitable remedies, as required by article 9, paragraph 4.64 The Committee notes that, pursuant to decision V/9k of the Meeting of the Parties, the Party concerned presently still remains in non-compliance with the Convention in this respect.
-In light of the above, and also taking into account the evidence provided by the communicant as to the lengthy timeframes for court procedures in the Party concerned,65 the Committee does not find the fact that neither Col lectiu Bosc Verd nor other members of the public appealed to the court regarding the Minister for Territory http://ec.europa.eu/environment/aarhus/access_studies.htm), page 18:
+- 76. The Committee notes the submission by the Party concerned that Col.lectiu Ecologista Bosc Verd and other members of the public concerned did not use all available domestic remedies to challenge the permit of 3 June 2010 allowing for substantial modification in the use of urban solid waste and dried sewage sludge at the plant (see para.
+74 above). - 77.
+With respect to use of available administrative remedies, the Committee notes the communicant's assertion that members of the public only learned about the permit of 3 June 2010 more than one year after it was issued (see para.
+55 above).
+In such circumstances, the Committee considers the fact that Col.lectiu Ecologista Bosc Verd and the local residents did not lodge an "ordinary" administrative appeal within one month from learning about the permit, but rather requested an ex officio review of the permit, does not prevent the admissibility of the communication. - 78.
+Regarding the use of available judicial remedies, namely the possibility to appeal to the administrative court, the Committee notes the communicant's submission that such a procedure would be prohibitively expensive for a local NGO like Col.lectiu Ecologista Bosc Verd and moreover, owing to the length of court procedures in Spain, would not provide for effective redress (see para.
+72 above).
+With regard to the cost of court procedures, the Committee recalls its findings on communication ACCC/C/2009/36 (Spain), in which it held that the Party concerned, by failing to consider providing appropriate assistance mechanisms to remove or reduce financial barriers to access to justice to a small NGO, failed to comply with article 9, paragraph 5, of the Convention, and failed to provide for fair and equitable remedies, as required by article 9, paragraph 4.71 The Committee notes that, pursuant to decision V/9k of the Meeting of the Parties, the Party concerned presently still remains in non-compliance with the Convention in this respect.
+In the light of the above, and also taking into account the evidence provided by the communicant as to the lengthy time frames for court procedures in the Party concerned, the Committee does not find the fact that neither Col.lectiu Ecologista Bosc Verd nor other members of the public appealed to the court regarding the Minister for Territory and Sustainability's decision of 25 January 2013 upholding the refusal for ex officio review of the permit bars the admissibility of the present communication.